Peas with Bacon and Crispy Leeks are a great side dish if you want to dress up simple peas and make them something special.

 Still, maybe unfair to categorize them only because of their convenience.
 I have loved them since forever…or at least since I discovered the wonder of frozen peas and could forever put behind me the awfulness of canned ones.

-A vegetable yes but with a hint of sweetness and just perfect with a dab of butter.
+Peas are a favorite vegetable; they have a hint of sweetness and are just perfect with a dab of butter.
 And don’t get me started on the color; really what else can brighten a plate so easily and take a mundane piece of chicken and turn it into a meal?

 For this exercise today though for the last of Food Network’s Spring #SensationalSides, I had to do better than just peas with butter.
-As much as I love that simple side dish, I can not deny; these peas with bacon and leeks in a creamy sauce with more crispy leeks is swoonworthy.
+As much as I love that simple side dish, I can not deny; these Peas with Bacon and Leeks in a creamy sauce with more crispy leeks for garnish is absolutely swoonworthy.

-I only wish I could take credit for these; I’m old fashioned enough that I’ve got still got some splattered and time worn recipe cards that I’m slowly but surely transitioning to the web.
+I only wish I could take credit for these; I’ve been cooking long enough that I’ve got still got some splattered and time worn recipe cards that I’m slowly but surely transitioning to the web.
 Few have any kind of attribution.

-Many are just quick notes without any attribution but this one credits Grace Parisi from an article in Food and Wine magazine from 2004.
-I have been making these awhile and still love them…thanks Grace!
+But this one did and Grace Parisi gets all the credit, from an article in Food and Wine magazine from 2004.
+I have been making these for quite awhile and still love them…thanks Grace!

 Yes, there is a bit more work to make Peas with Bacon and Crispy Leeks than the ease of microwaving some frozen legumes, but the results are SO worth it.
 The perfect accompaniment to a nice grilled steak or some pan fried chicken; they would elevate any meal from quick to quintessential!

 This is one of those recipes that I should probably have halved for myself but I’m so glad I did not.
 I’m OK with the same side dish on my plate a couple of nights in a row; in this house Leftovers R Us and these peas for leftovers?
 I have just LOVED them!